 - A wrapper for a low-level function.
 Defines an arbitrary number of input and output parameters that work as connection points in a processing graph.

 - A directed acyclic graph that declares dependencies between processing steps.

 - Tool instance

 - A node in the processing graph.
-Different instances of the same tool may have different ideas of the internal state of the tool, if the tool has state variables.
+Different instances of the same tool may have different ideas of default values of arguments and the internal state of the tool, if the tool has state variables.
 A pointer to the tool instance is passed to the underlying function.
 By default, the instance only contains the current parameters, but state variables can also be added if needed.